 - Debt equity ratio – A good project would ideally have a low debt-equity ratio which helps in reducing the cost of the debt thereby increasing the net cash accruals.
 Higher net cash accruals enable the company to build up sufficient cash reserves for principal repayment and provide a cushion to the lenders.

-- Principal repayment schedule – The lender endeavours to match the principal repayment schedule with the cash flow projections while leaving sufficient cushion in the cash flow projections.
+- Principal repayment schedule – The lender endeavors to match the principal repayment schedule with the cash flow projections while leaving sufficient cushion in the cash flow projections.
 One way of safeguarding lenders’ interests to negotiate the creation of a sinking fund for this purpose

-- Sinking Fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually built up in order to safeguard the lender’s Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.
+- Sinking fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually built up in order to safeguard the lender’s Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.

 - Trust and retention mechanism – In projects, a trust and retention mechanism is often incorporated in order to safeguard the lenders’ interest.
 The mechanism entails all revenues from the company to be routed to a designated account.
-The proceeds thus credited to the account are utilised towards payment of various dues in a predefined order of priority.
+The proceeds thus credited to the account are utilized towards payment of various dues in a predefined order of priority.
 Generally, the following waterfall of payments is established: statutory payments including tax payments, operating expenditure payments, capital expenditure payments, debt servicing, dividend and other restricted payments.